Court Appointed Special Advocate Program

 CASA is the Court Appointed Special Advocate Program.
 CASA is a child advocacy organization that seeks to provide trained volunteers to speak for abused and neglected children who are the subjects of juvenile court proceedings.
 CASA volunteers advocate for safe, permanent homes for children.
 CASA began in 1977 in Seattle, Washington by Judge David Soukup who saw the need for more information on cases involving children in his court.
 The social services and legal systems were overburdened and CASA was created to assist in obtaining information and providing follow up monitoring of court orders.

 The National CASA Association was founded in 1982, and provides technical assistance and national leadership to local programs across the country.
 The CASA concept is endorsed by American Bar Association, National Council of Juvenile and Family Court Judges and National Association of Public Child Welfare Administrators.
-Today there are over 950 CASA programs in the United States that serve over 240,000 children with an estimated 75,000 CASA volunteers.
+There are nearly 1,000 CASA/GAL programs in 49 states recruiting, training and supporting volunteers to represent the best interests of abused and neglected children in the courtroom and other settings.
+Over 251,000 children’s lives have been impacted by an estimated 76,000 CASA volunteers.

 Virginia CASA Statistics & History